gilt/tech-blog/_posts/2017-07-27-midyear-recap.md

 * Pau Carré Cardona spoke a the O'Reilly AI Conference in NYC and the Deep Learning in Retail Summit in London about [Deep Learning in the Fashion Industry](https://cdn.oreillystatic.com/en/assets/1/event/258/Deep%20learning%20in%20the%20fashion%20industry%20Presentation.pdf).

 ### July
-* Sean Sullivan spoke at [Scala Up North](https://speakerdeck.com/sullis/api-builder-scala-up-north-2017) and the [Portland Java User Group](https://speakerdeck.com/sullis/apibuilder)about ApiBuilder.
+* Sean Sullivan spoke at [Scala Up North](https://speakerdeck.com/sullis/api-builder-scala-up-north-2017) and the [Portland Java User Group](https://speakerdeck.com/sullis/apibuilder) about ApiBuilder.
 * Sophie Huang spoke at the Customer Love Summit in Seattle.
 * Kyla Robinson gave a keynote on Key to Success: Creating A Mobile–First Mentality.
 * Sera Chin and Yi Cao spoke at the NYC Scrum User Group about HBC's Design Sprints.